 Motion Graphic

-Animation… but not cartoony.
-Motion graphic videos are very popular because they look professional and they let you explain complex stuff in an easy way.
+The videos use abstract elements rather than characters to tell the story.
+Motion graphic style videos are very popular because they look professional and they let you explain complex stuff in an easy way.
+Typically a motion graphic style video will use dynamic transitions and other animated effects to keep viewer attention.

 Motion Graphic – 3D